Crater Lake: Ecology

 Since the collapse of Mount Mazama due to a volcanic eruption formed Crater Lake, no fish inhabited the lake until William Gladstone Steel decided to stock it in 1888 to allow for fishing.
 Regular stocking continued until 1941, when it was evident that the fish could maintain a stable population without outside interference.
-Six species of fish were originally stocked, but only two species have survived: kokanee salmon and rainbow trout, with the former being the most plentiful.
+Six species of fish were originally stocked, but only two species have survived: kokanee salmon and rainbow trout, with the former being the more plentiful.
 Fishing in Crater Lake is promoted because the fish species are not indigenous to the lake.

 Crater Lake is also known for the "Old Man of the Lake", a full-sized tree which is now a log that has been bobbing vertically in the lake for over a century.
 The low temperature of the water has slowed the decomposition of the wood, hence its longevity.

 In 1987, scientists sent a submersible down to the depths of Crater Lake to obtain more information about the geology at the bottom of the lake, and inspect moss samples found in moss beds as deep as 600 ft.

 Due to several unique factors, mainly that the lake has no inlets or tributaries, the waters of Crater Lake are some of the purest in the world because of the absence of pollutants.
 Clarity readings from a Secchi disk have consistently been measured as being 120 ft, which is very clear for any natural body of water.
 In 1997, scientists recorded a record clarity of 142 ft.
-However, in 2025, scientists recorded a clarity of 78 ft, which means the lake's water getting clearer and may be an indication of issues with the lake’s physics, chemistry, and ecology.
+However, in 2025, scientists recorded a clarity of 78 ft, which means the lake's water is getting cloudier and may be an indication of issues with the lake's physics, chemistry, and ecology.

 The lake has relatively high levels of dissolved salts, total alkalinity, and conductivity.
 The average pH has generally ranged between 7 and 8.